 Community Climate Fund Success Stories

-Below are examples how the Council's Community Climate Fund is improving environmental and social standards locally.
-These stories demonstrate how to meet the grant criteria and offer inspiration for climate action throughout the District.
+Below are examples of how the Council's Community Climate Fund is improving environmental and social standards throughout the District.
+These stories exemplify how to meet the grant criteria to implement climate action locally.

-The Climate Change Action Map demonstrates how the climate network is growing throughout Horsham District and West Sussex.
-You can check out and plot your own project to WSCC's map now.
+The Climate Change Action Map reflects how the climate network is growing across Horsham District and West Sussex.
+Do not forget to plot your projects onto WSCC's map!

 1st Storrington & Sullington Scouts